section-engineering-education/engineering-education/content/articles/flutter-getx-ecosystem-for-state-management/index.md

 Next, we created a getter called `orders` to return all the orders placed.

-The `addOrder` method takes in a list of `CartItem` which are the products that have been added to the cart and a `total` of type `double` which is the sum of all the products added to the cart and places an order.
+The `addOrder` method takes in a list of `CartItem` which are the products that have been added to the cart, and a `total` of type `double` which is the sum of all the products added to the cart, and places an order.

 We again called the `update` method to listen for changes and update the UI.

 ### The UI
 Inside the `screens` folder, create a dart file `product_overview_screen.dart` and add the following code: